Banuba/quickstart-unity/README.md

-# Face AR SDK for Unity Videocall example
+# Face AR SDK for Unity example

-The example of Banuba SDK and Agora.io SDK integration to enable augmented reality filters in video calls for Unity.
+The example of Banuba Face AR SDK integration for Unity.

 ## Getting Started